 You can read about my journey into Orthodoxy here.

 On this site, I make every effort to be theologically accurate though none of my posts here represent an official statement by the Orthodox Church.
 If you want something a little deeper than what I have to offer here, I would highly recommend checking out my Resources page.

-I am an ordinary lay person and have no seminary training.
+I am a tonsured reader in the Orthodox Church, but I have no seminary training.
 This site is a compilation of written reflections of my spiritual journey.
 Since I started this blog before becoming Orthodox, there are probably some older writings on this site that could use editing for accuracy’s sake.
 Feel free to point out anything you find to be troubling in the comments or through a message.